CE-Deepanshu/IS-456-2000/Section3.md

 All columns shall be designed for minimum eccentricity, equal to the unsupported length of column/500 plus lateral dimensions/30, subject to a minimum of 20 mm.
 Where bi-axial bending is considered, it is sufficient to ensure that eccentricity exceeds the minimum about one axis at a time.

 ---
+## **26 REQUIREMENTS GOVERNING REINFORCEMENT AND DETAILING**

+### **26.1 General**
+Reinforcing steel of same type and grade shall be used as main reinforcement in a structural member.
+However, simultaneous use of two different types or grades of steel for main and secondary reinforcement respectively is permissible.

+**26.1.1** Bars may be arranged singly, or in pairs in contact, or in groups of three or four bars bundled in contact.
+Bundled bars shall be enclosed within stirrups or ties.
+Bundled bars shall be tied together to ensure the bars remaining together.
+Bars larger than 32 mm diameter shall not be bundled, except in columns.
+Congestion of reinforcement should be avoided during detailing.
+Various methods such as choosing the diameter and grade of steel carefully and bundling of reinforcement, if required, are available.

+**26.1.2** The recommendations for detailing for earthquake-resistant construction given in IS 13920 should be taken into consideration, where applicable (see also IS 4326).